 If you want to capture these bright flashes, you want to have the hummingbird out in front of you and have either the early morning or late afternoon sun above and behind you, with you preferably in the shade wearing dull colors so they notice you less.
 Also, the flashes can be so vibrant that they can overload your camera sensor.
 I usually stop my automatic exposure down 1.0 to 1.7 when I am shooting male hummingbirds so this doesn't happen.

 Catching Hummingbirds in Motion

 This is a little trickier.
 It's a lot easier if you shoot hummingbirds at a feeder, but I prefer natural settings and native plants.
 I shot these two Rufous Hummingbird males along a concrete path that is bordered by wildly blooming Mexican Sage, which they love.
-Note that the one at the left is an immature male because he hasn't yet developed all of the platelets on his neck, or that might be a female, but I'm guessing it's a male.
+Note that the one in the first shot is either an immature male because he hasn't yet developed all of the platelets on his neck, or it might be a female, but I'm guessing it's a male.
 Feel free to argue with me by commenting (I have a lot of biologist friends).
 I used a monopod and I just joined the fray, hoping for the best.
 Thank goodness for digital because you waste a lot of shots, but with enough patience and persistence you will eventually get a few good ones.
 Again, I was standing in the shade with the sun above and behind.